tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/GetVideoRawData/README.md

 you will need to `#include <meeting_recording_interface.h>`

 What can i use to playback or convert the YUV file into something playable?

+Why does my app crash after running for a while?